Leading by Example

 Alternative Fuels Incentive Grant Program (AFIG): The AFIG Program helps to create new markets for alternative fuels in Pennsylvania which enhances energy security.
 An investment is being made not only in alternative fuels, but the deployment of alternative fuel vehicles, fleets, and technologies.
 Alternative Fuel Incentive Grant projects promote and build markets for advanced, renewable and alternative energy transportation technologies.
 The intent is to provide a stimulus for opportunities that better manage Pennsylvania's fuel resources in a way that also improves the environment, supports economic development and enhances the quality of life.

 To learn more and apply, visit the AFIG webpage.

-Alternative Fuel Vehicle (AFV) Rebates for Consumers: The AFV Rebate Program provides rebates to consumers for the purchase or lease of plug-in hybrid, plug-in electric, natural gas, propane and hydrogen fuel cell vehicles.
-The program offers rebates of up to $1,500 for battery electric vehicles and hydrogen fuel cell vehicles, and $1,000 for compressed natural gas or propane-fueled vehicles, plug-in hybrid electric vehicles, and electric motorcycles.
-One-time preowned AFV with 75,000 miles or less and demonstration model vehicles with an odometer reading of greater than 500 miles and less than 10,000 miles are eligible to receive a rebate of $1,000.
+Alternative Fuel Vehicle (AFV) Rebates for Consumers: The AFV Rebate Program provides rebates to consumers for the purchase or lease of plug-in hybrid, plug-in electric, natural gas, and propane vehicles.
+The program offers rebates of up to $2,000 for battery electric vehicles, $1,500 for plug-in hybrid electric vehicles, and $500 for compressed natural gas or propane-fueled vehicles and electric motorcycles.
+One-time preowned AFV with 75,000 miles or less and demonstration model vehicles with an odometer reading of greater than 500 miles and less than 10,000 miles are now eligible for the same rebates as new vehicles.
 An additional rebate of $1,000 is available on all vehicles for applicants meeting low-income requirements.